ivandj0h/accelbyte-cli/README.md

 - copy files from/to a namespace

 ### AccelByte CLI jar file
-To run AccelByte CLI, what you have to do are:
+To run AccelByte CLI, what you have to does are:
 - make sure you have minimum java 11 or above installed on your machine
 - find the AccelByte CLI jar file in the production folder